Rajpratik71/linux-manPages/printerbanner.md

      printerbanner [-d] [-t] [-w width] message ...

 DESCRIPTION
      Banner prints a large, high quality banner on the standard output.
-If the message is omitted, it prompts for and reads one line of its stan‐ dard input.
+If the message is omitted, it prompts for and reads one line of its standard input.

      The output should be printed on paper of the appropriate width, with no breaks between the pages.

      The following options are available: